-Portfolios are reviewed regularly by the appropriate portfolio manager and/or portfolio manager associate and are reconciled with the custodial data.
+Portfolios are reviewed regularly by the appropriate portfolio manager and/or portfolio manager associate, and cash and positions are reconciled daily with the custodial data.

 Mawer uses SimCorp Dimension (SCD) as a compliance monitoring system.
 Rules and restrictions for each client account are entered into this system based on the clients' Investment Policy Statement.
 SCD provides comprehensive pre-, and post-trade investment compliance functionality, and restriction checking of single trade and program orders which are reviewed by compliance and portfolio managers daily.
 SCD is used for a variety of functions: compliance management, order management, portfolio management, performance and attribution, pricing and valuation, corporate actions, reconciliation, trade processing, data management, warehousing and reporting.